aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 those files are placed in the private session.
 A hard link keeps selected content stable without a second copy.
 If hard links are unavailable, the tool makes a private copy; it never uses a symbolic-link fallback whose target could change after selection.
+If cleanup or deletion removes an individual selected FITS between discovery and staging, that file is skipped and the remaining evidence is still evaluated instead of discarding the whole staged set.
 The browser reserves a camera-bound private session before discovery begins, so **Cancel saved-FITS search** remains available throughout database inspection and staging.
-Cancellation removes only the session's private hard links, copies, or partial copy; database rows and their source FITS are never changed.
+Cancellation removes only the session's private hard links, copies, or partial copy.
+Source FITS pixels and headers are never changed.
+The only durable discovery update is the small threshold-independent ratio cache added to successfully inspected legacy FITS database rows.

 ## Evidence validation and fitting